"High-Touch" Engineering Education

-The sixteen majors in the School of Engineering at Tufts were designed for collaborative, interdisciplinary thinkers and builders who like to get their hands a bit dirty.
+The sixteen majors in the School of Engineering at Tufts were designed for collaborative, interdisciplinary thinkers and builders who like to get their hands a bit dirty, and we could not be more excited about you joining this dynamic community of future engineers.
 Engineers never work in isolation, and that is why we place a heavy value on collaboration and communication both within and across disciplines.
-We also believe that there is never one right way to do anything.
-Throughout their time at Tufts, students develop the skills to troubleshoot and problem solve.
+We also believe that there is never one right way to do anything, and throughout your time at Tufts, you will develop the skills to troubleshoot and problem solve.

 As a student at Tufts, you will be able to take part in research as soon as your first semester.
 Research at Tufts is focused on undergraduate students, and faculty are always looking to get people involved.
 In Bray Laboratories, Halligan Hall, the Science & Technology Center, and the Science & Engineering complex, you will find an abundance of lab space where professors and students are carrying out ground-breaking engineering research.
 From Professor Andrew Ramsburg’s work in groundwater remediation to Professor Ayse Asatekin’s research on self-cleaning membranes for water purification to Professor Sergio Fantini’s work on imaging techniques, faculty and students alike are collaborating to solve tough problems related to human health, sustainability, and the human-technology interface.
 If you are someone who wants to dive deep and conduct your own research, faculty will help guide you into a project that suits you, and the Tufts Summer Scholars Program can help you secure funding to conduct research for ten weeks in the summer.